Actindo-AG/Documentation/Channels/UserInterface/03b_Errors.md

     - ![Cross](../../Assets/Icons/Cross02.png "[Cross]") (Cross): The offer upload can be retried.

 - *ID*
-    Offer identification number.
-The ID number is automatically assigned by the system after creation.
+    Error identification number.
+The ID number is automatically assigned by the system.

 - *Created on*
     Date and time when the error occurred.

 - *Created by*
-    Name and username of the user who changed the offer and triggered the upload.
+    Name and username of the user who triggered the offer upload in which the error occurred.
+By default, the field is blank as the upload job is triggered by the system.

 - *Modified on*
     Date and time of the last modification.

 - *Modified by*
-    Name and username of the user who modified the offer.
+    Name and username of the user who modified the offer upload in which the error occurred.
+By default, the field is blank as the upload job is modified by the system.

-[comment]: <> (Spaltenbeschreibung prüfen - was bezieht sich auf den Error und was auf das offer selbst?)
+[comment]: <> (kann man das so schreiben oder ist das Quatsch?)

 ## Detail of log message "Log message title"